acpennington/GoatController/docs/cardnotes.md

 ## User Requested Cards

-- Cyber Jar: Will require some sort of script to make this work.
+- Cyber Jar: Will require some sort of script to make this work. (see ticket #247)
-- Morphing Jar #2: needs some sort of script.
+- Morphing Jar #2: needs some sort of script. (see ticket #248)
-- Vampire Lord: requires opponent to hava ability to generically look in deck
+- Vampire Lord: requires opponent to have ability to generically look in deck (see ticket #254)
-- Parasite Paracide: could just be implemented with a standard search and then the user manually placing back on deck?
+- Parasite Paracide: requires complex scripting.
-- Manju of the Ten Thousand Hands: need to be able to search for just a *Ritual* Spell (and use 'OR' for RITUAL_MONSTER)
+- Manju of the Ten Thousand Hands: need to be able to search for EITHER a Ritual Spell or a Ritual Monster (seeticket #253)
-- Iron Blacksmith Kotetsu: similarly, needs to be able to search for a *Equip* Spell

 ### Optional / Convenience